-If this happens, you can see the following error: The SQL provider cannot run with dacpac option because of a missing dependency.
-To resolve this issue, see this Knowledge Base article.
+If this happens, you can also see the following error: The SQL provider cannot run with dacpac option because of a missing dependency.
+To resolve this, see the following Knowledge Base article.

 My Sitecore installation failed while I was using Skype